 Learn One New Skill Without AI Assistance

-Choose one skill to learn the traditional way — books, practice, a human teacher if possible.
-If you're learning a language, use structured apps without leaning on AI translation as a crutch.
-Take an online course and write your own notes rather than summarizing lectures with AI.
+How to apply this: Pick one skill to learn the traditional way — books, deliberate practice, a human teacher if possible.
+If it's a language, use structured practice apps rather than leaning on AI translation.
+If it's a course, write your own notes rather than summarizing lectures with AI.

 Exercise Regularly